Sylius/Sylius/UPGRADE.md

 ### Review / ReviewBundle

+* The `ReviewInterface::setAuthor` method does not longer have a default null argument and requires one to be explicitly passed.
-* The following methods does not longer have a default null argument and requires one to be explicitly passed:
+* The `ReviewFactoryInterface::createForSubjectWithReviewer` method does not longer have a default null value for `$reviewer` argument and requires one to be explicitly passed.

-  * `ReviewInterface::setAuthor`
+* Default null value of `ReviewFactoryInterface::createForSubjectWithReviewer` was removed.
+To create a review without reviewer use `createForSubject` method from the same interface instead.

 ### Shipping / ShippingBundle